Cumulocity-IoT/cumulocity-smart-map-widget/README.md

 *  **Asset Type:** User can select any Asset Type From Drop down.
 This asset types will be populated from Smart-Map-Settings widget where user has ability to create asset type and tag it with indoor floor plan or geo-fences.
 Based on selected asset type, corresponding asset(s) will be loaded on Smart Map.

-* **Dashboard Field(Application Builder only):** User has ability to provide device object field which represent dashboard Id.
-Based on this field, smart map will display navigation link for particular device.

-* **TabGroup Field(Application Builder only):** User has ability to provide device object field which represent dashboard tab group name.
-Based on this field, smart map will display navigation link for particular device.
+*  **Display Mode:** User has ability to select only devices(live tracker), only assets, only devices and assets or all.
+Based on selection, devices will be display on map.

 **Indoor Map:**